Make FOGs part of your spring cleaning routine

 Includes: Eggs, baked goods, nut butters, and anything else

-Disposal: Most of these items can be scraped directly into the trash.
-Always look for ways to reuse your scraps when you can.
+Disposal: Most of these items can be composted or scraped directly into the trash.
+If you do decide to compost your scraps, check out this quick tutorial on how and what to compost.
+You can also sign up for our online Composting Basics course or tune in to one of our upcoming live webinars featuring topics like vermicomposting (composting with worms).
+If you are unable to compost an item, try to find creative ways to reuse your scraps.
 For instance, nut butters can be combined with seeds and nuts to make an excellent treat for birds.

 What counts as a disposable container?
 You can use old soda cans, yogurt cups with aluminum lids, empty tubs of butter and margarine, used glass containers of pasta sauce, finished pints of creamer, and old milk cartons.
 Try storing some of your clean recycled containers in a separate bin for when you need them.
 Plus, there are always other creative ways you can upcycle your containers!